 Interactions with other humans are insanely complex, and it is hard to know what to do if you haven’t done it before.
 That’s why movies and video games are so important for these life lessons.
 We can pretend that it’s not true, but when it comes to sex, young people base their expectations on movies and computer games.
 And porn, let’s not forget about porn.

 Most adults feel too uncomfortable discussing such things in-depth with their kids.
 You could argue that there are quite a few movies and games that don’t portray relationships between people who are attracted to each other realistically, but it seems that in this day and age, people are not always after what is most realistic.
 Are sex robots or virtual orgies realistic?
 No, yet we don’t ban them; that’s capitalism.

 Still, there are a lot of games, like Telltale’s The Walking Dead, or The Witcher, where characters are not merely trying to achieve their goals.
 You have to interact with other characters, taking into account their fears, needs, and desires.
-You will make some enemies, hopefully, some friends, and if you are lucky, perhaps a life- long partner.
-Sure, you could learn about these techniques instead, but it’s more fun when two people are involved.
+You will make some enemies, hopefully, some friends, and if you are lucky, perhaps a life-long partner.
+Sure, you could learn these life lessons about these techniques instead, but it’s more fun when two people are involved.
 Or more.

 The obstacles in your life

 Nowadays, we are accustomed to living in relative safety.
 It doesn’t mean that there are no things that we worry about.
 We have access to social media, where we can see that other people live happy lives without too many problems in their lives.
 Still, for some reason, there is this feeling in the back of your head that not everything is going in the right direction, or you may not even know what the right direction is.
 How could games help you with that?
 What life lessons do they teach us here?